 Kindness is what the rector who married us modeled.

 Staying married is harder work than our one-hour premarital counseling session outlined.
-But, the rector demonstrated an integral part of what helped us stay together for forty-five years: kindness.
+But, the rector demonstrated an integral part of what has helped us stay together for forty-five years: kindness.
 He offered to meet us any time, any place, if we felt our marriage was coming apart, because he officiated our vows.
 I did not realize how kind an offer that was.
+He was the primary caregiver for his disabled wife.

-While I knew the dictionary definition, our marriage is teaching me its significance, over the years.
+While I knew the dictionary definition of kindness, our marriage is teaching me its significance, over the years.
 I have seen Doug’s kindnesses repeated.
 It made me want to return the favors.
 Kindness was not an easy one for me.

 My groom has had one inclination that just got bigger and stronger in our marriage, one that helped over so many dark times: kindness.
 He demonstrated it the night of our rehearsal dinner.